kaiden1002/small-pos/README.md

 sell an item of a price you then specify.
 Selling an item adds the item's price to the till balance.

+General testing note:

+There are 2 .bkup files included these can be renamed to .bin files they contain a small set of testing binary data to revert to.

 Windows testing instructions: